1. Video

 There are millions of people all over the world who can’t hear or who struggle with their hearing.
 Captioning your video not only opens up your video to them as an audience, but also helps to make sure you’re including those people who often can be left out of the online community; something that can be very isolating.

 And then there are also many of us for who prefer the sound off, or for whom it’s just not practical to have the sound on when we’re watching videos: you might be on the bus or in a room full of people, and it can be frustrating to miss out on something because you can’t hear it.
-85% of people watch Facebook videos without the sound on and with 45% of people watching over an hour of Facebook or YouTube videos a week, that’s a big audience to miss out on if you skip the captions.
+85% of people watch Facebook videos without the sound on and with people watching an average of 16 hours of online video per week, that’s a big audience to miss out on if you skip the captions.

 Language